-Inspection Procedures: Repair (or note) if: Out-of-Service if: Front brake lining is worn to within one-sixteenth inch of any rivet.
+Inspection Procedures: Repair (or note) if: Out-of-Service if: Front brake lining is worn to within 1/16 inch of any rivet.
 Lining is broken, cracked or loose on shoe.
 Lining is not proper size.
 Friction surface is contaminated with oil, grease or brake fluid.
 There is any shimming material between lining and shoe.
 Shoe table or webbing is cracked or damaged.
 There is any loose, damaged or missing foundation brake hardware within the drum. g.
 Disc Brake Pads Inspect disc brake pads for contamination, wear, damage and securement.
 There is significant difference in pad thickness between the left and right sides of the bus.
 Pad surface is contaminated, cracked, broken or missing.
-Thickness of friction material is less than one-eighth inch.
+Thickness of friction material is less than 1/8 inch.
 Pad wear is uneven end-to-end exceeding 3/32 inch.
-(Continued on Next Page) Difference between the inboard and outboard pads on one side is greater than one-eighth inch.
+(Continued on Next Page) Difference between the inboard and outboard pads on one side is greater than 1/8 inch.

-Inspection Procedures: Repair (or note) if: Out-of-Service if: h.
+Inspection Procedures: Repair (or note) if: Out-of-Service if: 1 h.
 Drums Inspect front brake drum(s) for condition and size.
 There is any crack (other than heat checks) in any drum.
-There is more than 0.06-inch wear in drum friction surface (inside diameter is more than 0.12 inch over original).
+There is more than 0.060 inch wear in drum friction surface (inside diameter is more than 0.120 inch over original).
 There is any grease, oil or brake fluid on inside of drum.
-Drum is not mounted securely to hub or fasteners are loose. i.
-Rotors Drum is not centered on hub, causing more than 0.01 inch out of round.
-Inspect brake rotor(s) for mounting, thickness and condition.
+Drum is not mounted securely to hub, or fasteners are loose. i.
+Rotors Drum is not centered on hub causing it to be more than 0.010 inch out of round Inspect brake rotor(s) for mounting, thickness and condition.
 Rotor mounting is not secure or has run out beyond manufacturer's specifications, causing a pulsating brake pedal.
 Rotor has cracks (other than heat checks) or other mechanical defects, or is contaminated with oil, grease or brake fluid.
-(Continued on Next Bore) Rotor thickness is less than manufacturer's specifications stamped on rotor.
+Rotor thickness is less than manufacturer's specifications stamped on rotor.
 (Continued on Next Page) Any rotor friction surface is significantly grooved or damaged.

 Inspection Procedures: Repair (or note) if: Out-of-Service if: j.
 Wheel Cylinders or Calipers Inspect wheel cylinders or calipers for seepage, leaks, mounting and condition.
 Note: See page 131 for definitions of fluid "leaks" and "seepage."
-Any wheel cylinder or caliper dust boot is damaged or missing.
 Any wheel cylinder or caliper is seeping, leaking, not securely mounted, or has loose or missing fasteners.
 There is uneven lining or pad wear, rotor or drum damage, evidence of dragging or other evidence that any wheel cylinder or caliper may be sticking.
 (Continued on Next Page)

 Inspection Procedures: Repair (or note) if: Out-of-Service if: k.
 Adjust Brakes Any brakes (air or hydraulic) without automatic adjusting capabilities must be adjusted at each inspection using the following procedure: Any condition prevents proper adjustment of manual adjusting brakes. a) Tighten brake adjuster until wheel locks up. b) Back off brake adjuster until there is a very slight drag on friction surfaces.
-2) For all Manual Slack Adjuster (MSA) equipped S-cam brakes, each brake chamber push rod travel must be measured and brakes must be adjusted at every required inspection at all wheel positions (see figure 15, page 126).
-Push rod travel must not exceed limits shown in chart 13 on page 127.
-Any MSA-equipped S-cam cannot be adjusted to bring push rod travel within limits shown in chart 13 on page 127 of this manual.
+2) For all MSA-equipped S-cam brakes, each brake chamber push-rod travel must be measured and brakes must be adjusted at every required inspection at all wheel positions (see figure 15, page 126).
+Push-rod travel must not exceed limits shown in chart 11 on page 127.
+Any MSA-equipped S-cam cannot be adjusted to bring push-rod travel within limits shown in chart 11 on page 127 of this manual.
 (Continued on Next Page)